mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-02"></a>
 [Back to top](#top)
 ## OR-02 -- Rep. Greg Walden (R)
+### Committees
+Greg Walden is the #1 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016